emontzkajnl/livability/wp-content/plugins/ajax-load-more-pro/pro/ajax-load-more-elementor/README.txt

 Tested up to: 6.7
 Stable tag: trunk
 Homepage: https://connekthq.com/
-Version: 1.2.1
+Version: 1.2.2

 Infinite scroll Elementor widget content with Ajax Load More.

 == Copyright ==
-Copyright 2024 Connekt Media
+Copyright 2025 Darren Cooney & Connekt Media

 This software is NOT to be distributed, but can be INCLUDED in WP themes: Premium or Contracted.
 This software is distributed in the hope that it will be useful, but WITHOUT ANY;